devonlee111/NBody/README.md

 # NBody Simulation
 This is my first attempt at creating a functional N-Body Simulation.
 This simulation is implemented the Barnes-Hut algorithm to perform my simulation in order to achieve a runtime complexity of O(n logn).

+My version of the N-Body simulation is in no way an amazing implementation.
+There are tons of other versions of N-Body simulations out there that do a much better job at simulating the physics in the simulation as well as having much better UIs than mine.
+I did the best I could with basic research and my limited understanding of the physics of gravity and calculating stable orbits and what resulted was something that probably has some errors.
+However, the physics and simulation was not the main goal of this project.
+The main goal was one of personal growth.
+My aim was to achieve a greater understanding of how the Barnes-Hut algorithm worked and how using the quad-tree data structure yielded a runtime of O(nlogn) as opposed to the runtime if O(n^2) of a brute force algorithm.